Learning Scene-Level Signed Directional Distance Function with Ellipsoidal Priors and Neural Residuals: Application to Viewpoint Optimization

 where $d_\text{safe} > 0$ is a safe distance threshold, chosen such that $\hat{f}^r_i < d_\text{safe}$ implies a potential collision.

 We optimize the camera pose $(\bfp_{t+1},\bfR_{t+1})$ at time $t+1$ by minimizing the weighted sum $\calL = w_o \calL_o + w_v \calL_v + w_r \calL_r$, where $w_o$, $w_v$, and $w_r$ are weights.

-There are many ways to scale this method up to viewpoint trajectory optimization.
-It is inefficient to optimize every pose on the trajectory because two views that are close to each other are very likely to overlap significantly, and the robot kinematic constraints may not allow much adjustment for the viewpoint.
-Therefore, we suggest optimizing certain waypoints on the trajectory.
-We incrementally optimize $n$ poses $\{\bfp_i,\bfR_i\}_{i=0}^n$ generated by an off-the-shelf planning algorithm, such as RRT* \cite{rrtstar2011}, such that for each pose $\{\bfp_i, \bfR_i\}_{i > 0}$, we optimize the loss:
+Considering multi-view trajectory optimization, it is inefficient to optimize every pose in a continuous trajectory because two views that are close to each other are likely to overlap significantly, i.e., with minimal change in the viewpoint.
+Therefore, we consider optimizing certain waypoints on the trajectory.
+We incrementally optimize $n$ poses $\{\bfp_i,\bfR_i\}_{i=0}^n$ generated by an off-the-shelf planning algorithm, such as RRT*~\cite{rrtstar2011}, such that for each pose $\{\bfp_i, \bfR_i\}_{i > 0}$, we optimize the loss: